avigloz/fluid-db/README.md

 Generally and relatively speaking, it's a lot more lightweight and far cheaper.
 Nodes only store data needed to cater to local clients, and really nothing more (for long).

-As long a user's data reliably moves between nodes in a timely manner a user never has to worry about "losing data" unless they do not make contact (R/W) with any node prior to their data expiring.
+As long a user's data reliably moves between nodes in a timely manner, a user never has to worry about "losing data" unless they do not make contact (R/W) with any node prior to their data expiring.
 Local expiration is reset/extended upon read or writes.

 ### Considerations